Bass clarinet: Description

 Most modern Boehm system bass clarinets have an "extension" key allowing them to play to the (written) E♭.
 This key was originally added to allow easy transposition of parts for the relatively rare bass clarinet pitched in A, but it now finds significant use in concert band and other literature.
 A significant difference between soprano and bass clarinet key work is a key pad played by the left-hand index finger with a vent that may be uncovered for certain high notes.
 This allows a form of "half-hole" fingering that allows notes in higher registers to be played on the instrument.
 In addition, older bass clarinets have two register keys, one for middle D♯ and below, the other for middle E and higher.
 Newer models typically have an automatic register key mechanism, where a single left thumb key commands the two vent holes.
 Depending on whether the right hand ring finger (used in fingerings for middle D♯ and below) is down or up, the lower or upper vent hole will open.

-Many professional or advanced bass clarinet models extend down to a low C (sounding B, identical to the bassoon's lowest B), two octaves below written middle C. At concert pitch this note is the B♭ below the second ledger line below the bass staff or B♭1 in scientific pitch notation.
+Many professional or advanced bass clarinet models extend down to a low C, two octaves below written middle C. At concert pitch this note is the B♭ below the second ledger line below the bass staff or B♭1 in scientific pitch notation (identical to the bassoon's lowest B♭).
 These three lowermost half-steps are played via additional keys operated by the right thumb, some of them often duplicated in the left- or right-hand little-finger key clusters.
 Overall, the instrument sounds an octave lower than the B♭ soprano clarinet.

 As with all wind instruments, the upper limit of the range depends on the quality of the instrument and skill of the clarinetist.
 According to Aber and Lerstad, who give fingerings up to written C7 (sounding B♭5), the highest note commonly encountered in modern solo literature is the E below that (sounding D5, the D above treble C).
 This gives the bass clarinet a usable range of up to four octaves, quite close to the range of the bassoon; indeed, many bass clarinetists perform works originally intended for bassoon or cello because of the plethora of literature for those two instruments and the scarcity of solo works for the bass clarinet.